 Ric Lager is president of Lager & Company, which advises retirement-plan participants around the country about options, Golden Valley, Minnesota.
 LagerCo.com

 For a family with a 529 education savings plan and education debt…

-Under the new legislation, as the owner of one or more 529 plans, you could withdraw a total of $10,000 to be used by the plan’s beneficiary to repay his qualified education loans.
+Under the new law, as the owner of one or more 529 plans, you could withdraw a total of up to $10,000 to be used by the plan’s beneficiary to repay his qualified education loans.
 Plan beneficiaries that could qualify include family members ranging from spouses, children and grandkids, to nieces and nephews.
 Federal loans and most private student loans could qualify for repayment.
 Some families who take out education loans wind up with leftover funds in their 529 plans when a child finishes college—for instance, if the child won a scholarship or received unexpected gifts or inheritances from relatives.
 In the past, you weren’t allowed to use leftover 529 money to pay off student loans.
 Under the new rule, you have added flexibility in how to use leftover 529 money.